 Speeding up wound healing

-The juice of bamboo contains ethanol, which is known to be useful in cleaning and healing wounds.
-In many cultures, poultices made from bamboo shoots have been used to dress wounds.
-A scientific study tested the anti-inflammatory and wound healing abilities of ethanol extract made from bamboo (B. vulgaris) leaves on rats.
+The juice contains ethanol, which is known to be useful in cleaning and healing wounds.
+In many cultures, poultices made from its shoots have been used to dress wounds.
+A scientific study tested the anti-inflammatory and wound-healing abilities of ethanol extract made from bamboo (B. vulgaris) leaves on rats.
 “Flavonoid fraction of B. vulgaris leaves possesses a definite healing action… This is demonstrated by a significant increase in the rate of wound contraction and by enhanced epithelization,” the study concluded.

 Protecting the heart